ex/utils/journal.md

 Journal
 =======

+##### 2017-10-17

+- Keep forgetting that Tortoise SVN ignores by default *.a files and they can be required libraries.

 ##### 2017-09-26

 - For CGIs to write files, the file needs to below to the apache group: chown www-data:sambagroup file.txt